home-assistant/iOS/README.md

 BUNDLE_ID_PREFIX = some.bundle.prefix
 ```

 Xcode should generate provisioning profiles in your Team ID and our configuration will disable features your team doesn't have like Critical Alerts.
-You can find your Team ID on Apple's [developer portal](https://developer.apple.com/account).
+You can find your Team ID on Apple's [developer portal](https://developer.apple.com/account); it looks something like `ABCDEFG123`.

 ## Code style